Skip to Content

 Potato Roll Variations

-• As you can see in the pictures, potatorolls can be bake individually on a baking sheet or in a baking dish.
+• As illustrated in the pictures, potatorolls can be baked individually on a baking sheet or in a baking dish.

-• Top with seeds and grains.
-Are favorites are oats, fennel, caraway, poppyseeds, or sesame seeds.
+• By topping the rolls with seeds and grains, they take on a whole new appearance, offering versatile serving options.
+Some of our favorites include oats, fennel, caraway, poppyseeds, or sesame seeds.

 • Make a cheesy roll.
 Add up to 1/2 cup of cheese.
 My favorite is cheddar.